diveshjha37/Strong-Jenkinsfile/README.md

 ## Conclusion
 This guide walks you through setting up a Jenkins pipeline with Docker and SonarQube for your project.
 Feel free to customize the stages and configurations as per your project requirements.
+More things can be done to prevent the application being 80% tested as a pipeline deployment process so the less risk, less errors and issues in production.

 ## Expected result...
 When you on check deployment it curls the local running instance and checks using curl..